You must apply for permission to put up a new gate or other structure on, or near, a public footpath or bridleway on your land.

 Our authorisation only covers the gate specified in the application.
 It is relevant for only as long as it is necessary to prevent the movement of animals on agricultural land.

-If the use or management of the land changes, so that the gate is no longer necessary for the purpose set out in the application, the authorisation will lapse.
-We will require the landowner to remove the gate, restoring free passage along the right of way.
+If the use or management of the land changes and the gate is no longer necessary for the purpose set out in the application, the authorisation will lapse.
+The landowner have to remove the gate, restoring free passage along the right of way.

 Gates will be the property of the landowner and their successors in title.